 - Oakley - £58,558

-In February this year, for the first time ever, the Financial Conduct Authority (FCA) enacted its powers under the competition law and fined two companies for anti-competitive activity.
+In February 2019, for the first time ever, the Financial Conduct Authority (FCA) enacted its powers under the competition law and fined two companies for anti-competitive activity.

 The asset management companies were found in breach of competition law for the sharing of strategic information during an initial public offering.
 Hargreave Hale and River Mercantile Asset Management were fined £306,300 and £108,600 respectively.
 A third company, Newton Investment Management, was also found to be in breach of the law but received immunity under the competition leniency programme.

 In the financial services sector, in particular, the lines between what is considered strategic information and what is considered market colour is not always clear.
 This makes it an area of considerable risk for firms - and one that the FCA are clearly on top of.
 This example shows that the FCA is not afraid to take enforcement action to protect competition.

 Achieving a culture of competition law compliance doesn’t just happen on its own.
 It requires a real investment.
 But the benefits far exceed the potential costs.